Active Monitoring of Cancer AS an AlTernative To Surgery

 The goal of CAST is to implement a paradigm change for a novel approach in deciding when or whether cancer surgery is needed.
-The approach of the consortium has been to design cutting-edge WPs and ESR projects.
+The approach of the consortium has been to design cutting-edge Work packages (WP) and Early Stage Researcher (ESR) projects.

 CAST is to implement a paradigm change for a novel approach in deciding if cancer surgery is needed.
 Therefore, our aim will be to clinically translate innovative new monitoring technologies from the industry.
 This will provide better patient selection and increase the surveillance window to allow for better treatment options over time and avoid surgery.
 This will involve developing new ‘watch and wait’ strategies to study the behaviour of the cancer so that any risks can be minimized.
 This would lead to a better clinical outcome and quality of life (QOL) for the patient and maximize the benefits of an active monitoring policy for both the patient and the healthcare system.